Exercise Myths vs Reality

 "I have zero motivation."

 Motivation follows action — it almost never comes first.
+When AI-driven motivation loss has drained your energy and you can't see the point, even choosing what exercise to do feels impossible — so don't choose, just walk.
 Using cognitive techniques to challenge exercise avoidance thoughts can help you see through the "I can't" stories anxiety tells.
 Commit to just putting your shoes on.
 That's it.
 If you put your shoes on and still don't want to walk, fine.
 But most of the time, once you're up, you'll take a few steps.
 A few steps become a few minutes.

 "When my heart rate goes up, it feels like a panic attack."

 This is incredibly common and it makes complete sense.
-Your body has learned to associate a racing heart with danger.
+If you're also processing grief over what AI is changing in your life, exercise can feel especially hard because emotional exhaustion drains physical motivation.
+Your body has learned to associate a racing heart with danger — and if you're also experiencing panic attacks triggered by AI-related stress, that association can feel even stronger.
 Here's the good news: exercise is one of the best ways to unlearn that association.
 By deliberately raising your heart rate in a safe context, you teach your brain that a fast heartbeat doesn't always mean panic.
 Start very gently — slow walks, light stretching — and build up gradually.
 This is actually a form of exposure therapy.

 "I'm too tired."

 Anxiety is exhausting.
 But the tiredness from anxiety is different from physical fatigue — it's nervous system exhaustion.
-Gentle movement (even 5 minutes) often gives you energy rather than depleting it.
+If AI imposter syndrome has you feeling depleted from constantly comparing yourself to others, gentle movement (even 5 minutes) often gives you energy rather than depleting it.
 Think of it as pressing a reset button, not adding to your load.

 "I don't know what to do."